Course Syllabus

 Homework: Homework assignments will be collected on a regular basis and you will be told when the work is due.
 There will be a penalty of 10% for each class that it is late.
 As doing homework is very important for learning the material in this course, it will count as 35% of your grade.

 You will be expected to carry out in depth group projects or be assigned group computer labs.
-Due to the nature of some problems and the applicability of this course to your major, you will work on a project, which will extend over several weeks of the course.
-These will count for 15 % of your total grade.
+Due to the nature of some problems and the applicability of this course to your major, you will work on a project, which will extend over several days of the course.
+These will count for 10 % of your total grade.

 Attendance: YOU ARE EXPECTED TO ATTEND ALL OF THE CLASSES!
 After two excused absences there will be a penalty of 2% for each absence from your total grade.

-Exams and Grades: There will be three exams and a final for this course.
+Exams and Grades: There will be three one hour exams and a final for this course.
 These exams will cover the basic material from the lectures and homework.
 There will be no makeup exams without prior permission.
 The tentative dates of the exams covered are

 Exam Date